Gig Business

 Taking the stage as a stand-up comic

 Consider enrolling in a local improv, theater, or even a public speaking class.
-These can help you get comfortable being on stage and knowing how to think quickly on your feet.
+These can help you get comfortable being on stage and know how to think quickly on your feet.
 Stage fright can cripple even the most confident performers, so get ahead of it with lots of practice.

 Rehearse and revise